NicoMincuzzi/k3s-remote/README.md

 # K3S-remote

-A guide to install K3s with a custom Traefik Ingress Control.
+A guide to install K3s on VM or Raspberry Pi with a custom Traefik Ingress Control.

 ## Prerequisites